Street Name, Zip Code, Country

 Coming to the Emerald Valley Inn allows for a quiet, unplugged getaway.
 All of the rooms are non-smoking with no phones or TVs.
 Free Wi-Fi is offered but can be sporadic.
 We do have reliable LTE/4G cell service via the AT&T, Verizon, and T-mobile networks available on the property.
 This is a perfect opportunity to enjoy the surroundings, or bring a good book and some board games and enjoy each other’s company.

-The Emerald Valley Inn’s lodging accommodations are next door to the iconic Granny’s Cafe, serving up delicious breakfasts, hearty hamburgers, and fresh salads, as well as renown soft-serve ice cream.
+The Emerald Valley Inn’s lodging accommodations are next door to the iconic Granny’s Cafe, serving up hearty hamburgers, fresh salads, as well as locally renown soft-serve ice cream.
 Please check the Granny’s Cafe website for information on seasonal hours.

 You are also within driving distance to beautiful ocean beaches, stunning lakes, and a bounty of hiking trails.
 Visit our Places to See page for a few suggestions, and just ask if you have any questions!